abinit/abinit/doc/tutorial/eph4mob.md

 ### Double-grid technique

-Another possibility to improve the results without increasing the computation time significantly is to use the double-grid technique.
+Another possibility to improve the results without increasing the computation time significantly is the double-grid technique.
-In this case, a coarse mesh is used for the $\kk$-mesh and the $\qq$-mesh for the e-ph matrix elements, but a finer mesh is used for the phonon absorption-emission terms.
+In this case, a coarse sampling is used for the $\kk$-mesh and the $\qq$-mesh for the e-ph matrix elements, but a finer mesh is used for the phonon absorption-emission terms.
 This technique allows one to better capture these processes, while computing the matrix elements on a coarser mesh.
 The efficiency of this method depends